-- See a list of songs for remembering loved ones.
+- See a list of wedding songs to dedicate to deceased loved ones.

 - See all Wedding Songs Podcast episodes

 Not every wedding is a fairy tale wedding.
 Maybe the mother has passed away, maybe the father has passed away, that is really what I want to talk about today – Other options you can have throughout the day and how you can incorporate them into your wedding day.
 You know, not having your father or mother at your wedding doesn’t mean that your wedding cannot be something special.
 A day of remembrance – remembering them in a special way with what you’re bringing to the wedding.
 You may be thinking to yourself “well what does this have to do with wedding music”?
 Well, the first thing I want to discuss is how you can incorporate your loved one that has passed away or maybe you do not have a relationship with anymore.

 A great way you can do that is thru a song dedication.
 A song dedication could be incorporated into the wedding ceremony as a memorial.
 Maybe they have a favorite song, but maybe that song isn’t “wedding appropriate”.
 There are a lot of instrument and acoustic cover songs available that you could make part of your wedding ceremony.
 Also, there could be a special dedication of that person thru song at the reception.
 I would highly recommend having that during cocktail hour or, probably more importantly, during dinner.
 It is going to be an emotional time.
 I am going to make an assumption that the DJ or the band will make an announcement that this is a dedication and it is going to be a very emotional time so I would really recommend having that during the background time.
 You really don’t want to break up the flow, the romance, or the fun at any other time.
 But, if you were to do it at another time, maybe at the time of the formal dances.